layerai-archive/examples-dbt/cloth_detector/README.md

-# Cloth Detection in DBT Dag
+# Cloth detection in dbt dag

 ![Layer Cloth Detector](assets/layer_cloth_detector.png)

-This DBT project shows how to extract the cloth information in product images with a simple sql inside DBT Dag like:
+This dbt project shows how to extract the cloth information in product images with a simple sql inside dbt dag like:

 ```sql
 SELECT